trueos/pcbsd/src-qt5/docs/install.rst

 By default, the system will use the FreeBSD boot loader as it supports boot environments.
 If you will be dual-booting the system and prefer to use the GRUB bootloader, check the box to "Use GRUB bootloader".

-.. note:: PC-BSD® will only install into a primary partition, a GPT partition, or an area of free space.
-That is, you can not install PC-BSD® into a secondary or an extended partition.
+.. note:: TrueOS® will only install into a primary partition, a GPT partition, or an area of free space.
+That is, you can not install TrueOS® into a secondary or an extended partition.
    If you wish to create an area of free space to install into, refer to :ref:`Creating Free Space` for instructions.

 Once you have selected the disk and partition, click "Next" to return to the disk "Summary" screen so that you can review your selections.
 If you wish to change anything, use the "Back" button to return to a previous screen.
 Otherwise, click "Finish" to leave the wizard.
 Click "Next" then "Yes" to start the